Curriculum Leader

 • Relationships

 Timetabled one hour lessons take place once per fortnight in Key Stage 2 and once a week in Key Stage 3.
-The learning in these lessons is supplemented by work done during tutorial sessions, assemblies and input from external speakers throughout the year.
+The learning in these lessons is supplemented by work done during tutorial sessions and assemblies.
+The PSHE programme is supported by other opportunities in the school calendar to develop citizenship as part of the broader personal development agenda.
+This includes the use of visiting speakers and organisations such as Northumbria Police, The Be You team, and Safety Works.

 Impact

 Measuring impact through assessment is central to effective teaching and learning in PSHE education.
-It also ensures that the programme is delivering the what is intended and that students have remembered crucial knowledge.
+It also ensures that the programme is delivering what is intended and that pupils have remembered crucial knowledge.

-The impact of the PSHE programme is measured in a variety of ways and uses a combination of teacher assessment and pupil self and peer assessment.
+The impact of the PSHE programme can be measured in a various ways and using a combination of teacher and pupil (self and peer) assessment.
 The model of assessment that is most meaningful in PSHE education is ipsative assessment.
 Ipsative assessment compares where a pupil is at the end of a lesson or series of lessons against where they were before the lesson(s).
-Examples used in PSHE include:
+Examples of assessment that can be used in PSHE include:

-• Baseline assessments to gauge prior knowledge and understanding
+• Baseline assessments (Diagnostic tasks) to gauge prior knowledge and understanding

 • Ask-it-basket end of lesson or unit question / summary of key messages